corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

 4. Verify the intention of the transaction (Issue or Redeem) using the `if-then-else` loop.

-5. Add the following domain-specific language (DSL) `requireThat` helper method to the Issue verification code:
+5. Add this domain-specific language (DSL) `requireThat` helper method to the issue verification code:

    ```java
    requireThat(require -> {